Samplergithub769/RASA-Chatbot/README.md

 Rasa helps you build contextual assistants capable of having layered conversations with lots of back-and-forth.
 In order for a human to have a meaningful exchange with a contextual assistant, the assistant needs to be able to use context to build on things that were previously discussed – Rasa enables you to build assistants that can do this in a scalable way.

+# RASA installation guide
+Here’s a step-by-step guide to installing Rasa, an open-source conversational AI platform, on your system:

+Prerequisites:
+Before installing Rasa, ensure you have the following:

+Python 3.8+: Rasa requires Python 3.8 or above.
+Pip: Ensure pip (Python's package manager) is installed.
+Virtual Environment (Recommended): It’s a good idea to install Rasa in a virtual environment to avoid conflicts with other Python packages.

+Step 1: Install Python and Pip